suddenly-bananas/1U_attenuvert/readme.md

 The circuit consists of four nearly identical attenuverter cores in the following configuration:
 ![](./drawings/pictogram.png)

 Each attenuverter core can be switched between attenuator (Gain ranging from 0 to 1) and attenuverter (Gain ranging from -1 to 1) modes.
 Each input is normalized to +5V or +10V, see the section about input normalization below.
-If no cable is plugged in the output of its respective channel, the output signal is automatically mixed to the next channel, see the section about output normalization below.
+If no cable is plugged in the output of its respective channel, the output signal is automatically mixed to the next channel, see the section about output normalization in the documentation.

 # [Click here for a detailed analysis of the circuit!](./docu/docu.pdf)